datacommonsorg/docsite/api/sheets/places_in.md

 ## Returns

 Lists of child places from a list of parent [Place](https://datacommons.org/browser/Place) [DCIDs](https://docs.datacommons.org/glossary.html), such as [State](https://datacommons.org/browser/State), [Country](https://datacommons.org/browser/Country), and so on.
-It only returns children with a place type that matches the <code>placeType</code> parameter.
+Returns a list of child places of the specified place dcids, of the specified place type.

 > **Note**:
 > It’s best to minimize the number of function calls to `=DCPLACESIN(dcids, placeType)` by using a single call to get the names for a column of nodes.
 This is because a spreadsheet will make one call to a Google server [*per custom function call*](https://developers.google.com/apps-script/guides/sheets/functions#optimization).
 If your sheet contains many thousands of separate calls to `=DCPLACESIN(dcids, placeType)` you can expect it to be slow and return with errors.